Alterations to a Home Policy Supplement

-The following conditions apply to common antenna systems in multi-unit apartment buildings managed by DCJ and not owned by LAHC.
+The following conditions apply to common antenna systems in multi-unit apartment buildings with tenancies managed by DCJ and the property is not owned by LAHC.

-If a tenant lives in a headleased unit with a common antenna system or they receive financial assistance through the private rental subsidy assistance program, the body corporate or owner’s corporation is responsible for installation and maintenance.
+If a tenant lives in a head leased unit with a common antenna system or they receive financial assistance through the private rental subsidy assistance program, the body corporate or owner’s corporation is responsible for the installation and maintenance.

-Any concerns should be presented to DCJ which will pass on those concerns to the private landlord or landlord’s agent.
+Any concerns should be presented to DCJ who will contact the private landlord or agent.

-If a tenant lives in a property which is owned by the AHO and managed by DCJ , the tenant is responsible for installing and maintaining a free to air television antenna.
+If a tenant lives in an AHO property managed by DCJ, the tenant is responsible for installing and maintaining a free to air television antenna.

 Tenants must submit a request to DCJ which will approach the Aboriginal Housing Office on their behalf.

 3. Private Rental Tenants receiving a Private Rental Subsidy from DCJ